ck0997/InputCreation/README.md

 # InputCreation

-Includes packages for updating investment and operational costs for CO2 pipelines and injection for updating co2_pipelines.csv and co2_injection.csv.
+Includes notebooks and scripts for updating investment and operational costs for CO2 pipelines and injection for updating co2_pipelines.csv and co2_injection.csv.
 The main outputs are ready-to-use CSVs for a MacroEnergy `assets/assets_1/` folder.

 ## Main Files